DHSTTOS/implementation/README.md

 First steps:

 Set up the structure, according to responsability. that means create all classes.
 Feel free to reuse any existing demos (just don't tell anyone ;))

+#Da rules
+For working on specific features please create a new branch, with: initial_FeatureName